-I didn’t go to drama school, mainly because I was 24 when I left university and had had enough of being taught.
-I’ve nothing against drama schools, but it’s important to be super-realistic – you’re paying a huge sum of money for something that might make no material difference to your career whatsoever.
-I’ve known several people who went to RADA and never got a single day’s professional work.
+“I didn’t go to drama school, mainly because I was 24 when I left university and had had enough of being taught…” explains Mark.
+“I’ve nothing against drama schools, but it’s important to be super-realistic – you’re paying a huge sum of money for something that might make no material difference to your career whatsoever.
+I’ve known several people who went to RADA and never got a single day’s professional work.”

-Nothing whatsoever!
-I couldn’t believe the savage, almost feral brutality of it.
-So little work, and what little there is being often so unfulfilling.
+“I couldn’t believe the savage, almost feral brutality of it…” adds Mark, when I asked him about his initial experiences of working as an actor.
+“It was nothing whatsoever like what I had expected.
+There’s so little work – what little there is often is so unfulfilling.
 I remember going to Pinewood Studios with several other actors to meet Stephen Poliakoff, who had us lined up like an inspection parade and barked a few random questions at a couple of us before picking someone for whatever the role was.
 It was disgusting.
 I had a breakdown when I was 31 because I was allowing it to rip my self-esteem to pieces.
 Be assured of one thing - it will drive you insane.
 And maybe back again, if you’re lucky.

-A solo actor called David Benson inspired me hugely when I saw one of his shows when I was 19.
+“A solo actor called David Benson inspired me hugely…” says Mark, when our discussion turns towards actors that inspire him.
+“I saw one of his shows when I was 19.
 I loved the spareness, the bravery of being alone on stage with just a chair and the audience’s imagination.”

-“Stripped bare, distraught, no distractions – truth started seeping out of me and onto the page.
-Good writing is a form of comfort, and you have to have been riddled with pain, your heart undefended and shot to pieces, to be able to offer that comfort.
+“Stripped bare, distraught, no distractions – truth started seeping out of me and onto the page…” continues Mark.
+“Good writing is a form of comfort, and you have to have been riddled with pain, your heart undefended and shot to pieces, to be able to offer that comfort.
 You need to have suffered profoundly and not dodged your way out of it.
 Most people suffocate their beautiful pain behind a fixed grin and a glass of Chablis.
-If only they knew what a friend their pain could be.
+If only they knew what a friend their pain could be.”

-You must know yourself incredibly well, and have discovered your own authenticity.
-You must be able to stand still and look yourself and other people in the eye and speak from the depths, and the heights.
-You must have a strong sense of self-worth so that you don’t base your happiness on being employed.
+“To become a successful actor, you must know yourself incredibly well, and have discovered your own authenticity…” explains Mark.
+“You must be able to stand still and look yourself and other people in the eye, and speak from the depths, and the heights.
+You must have a strong sense of self-worth, so that you don’t base your happiness on being employed.
 You must believe that truth and authentic communication are the human race’s only priority - all other good stuff flows from that.
 You must be one of those divine fruit-loops who believes that one great performance is worth ten years of security in a more traditionally safe job.
-Not many people are like that, and there’s no shame in realising that that’s not you, because we all have something to offer.
-You must have no interest in fame and acclaim whatsoever.
+Not many people are like that, and there’s no shame in realising that that’s not you.”